• To be a Scholar

 Florida Launches 2023 Black History Month Student and Educator Contests

-TALLAHASSEE, Fla. — Today, the Florida Department of Education and Volunteer Florida officially launched the 2023 Black History Month student art and essay contests with the theme of “Celebrating the Achievements of African American Floridians.”
+Tallahassee, Fla. — Today, the Florida Department of Education and Volunteer Florida officially launched the 2023 Black History Month student art and essay contests with the theme of “Celebrating the Achievements of African American Floridians.”
 These contests will run through Tuesday, February 7, 2023.
 Black History Month is celebrated each year in the month of February.

 “African Americans have a long and proud history in our great state of Florida, and Black History Month is the perfect occasion to celebrate their many achievements,” said Florida Commissioner of Education Manny Diaz, Jr. “Learning about African American achievements is central to learning about Florida and America itself.
 I have no doubt that this year’s art and essay contest submissions will be outstanding.”